Spain Company Formations

 - Preparation of the first minutes of Board Meeting

-- Initial publicity in the BORME- the official newspaper
+- Standard Mercantile Registry fees which includes the publicity in the BORME – the official newspaper

-- Preparation of deed showing the initial participation in share capital
+- Preparation of bank certificate showing the initial participation in share capital

 - Registration of foreign capital investment if shareholders are not resident